iamjimtaylor/iamjimtaylor/_posts/2016-03-27-how-to-get-back-into-coding.md

 ### Who is Jamesicon?
 That's me...
 Well it was.
 Back in 1998 I'd formed a band called Iconoclast.
 Around the same time I'd bought my first PC, subscribed to a 56k dial-up connection and registered my first email account with hotmail. jamesicon@

-I love to tell the story of when Rachel, my wife, asked at the time what I was doing.
-When I explained email and what it was for she said, and I quote "<i>it'll never take off!</i>". :)

 So armed with a PC, a love of design and a band I thought 'we need a website'.
 And that's where my passion for coding began.

 Anyways...
 Within a few hours of registering a domain and updating the DNS my new site was live.